wp-plugins/zedity/readme.txt

 **Q: How can I update the Zedity content after saving it?**
 A: From the standard WordPress editor, just click on the Zedity content that you want to update and then click on the Zedity icon.

-**Q: Can I include as many media as I want in my content?**
-A: Absolutely yes.
-Just keep in mind that if you add many big images, then the content may end up being slower to save and load.
-If the maximum size allowed (which depends on the system configuration) is exceeded then it may not be possible to save the content.

 **Q: YouTube and Vimeo videos are supported.
 Is it possible to have other services, e.g. Dailymotion and others?**
 A: Yes.
 There are 20+ audio and video services supported as a [Premium Feature](http://zedity.com/plugin/wpfeatures).

 **Q: Do you have tutorials?**
-A: Yes, here is a YouTube channel for some [Video Tutorials](http://www.youtube.com/user/ZedityTutorials) and here additional [tutorials](zedity.com/blog/tutorials).
+A: Yes, here is a [Zedity YouTube channel](http://www.youtube.com/user/ZedityTutorials) and here are [Tutorials](zedity.com/blog/tutorials).

+**Q: ... got another question not reported here?**
+You can contact us for [Support and Assistance](http://zedity.uservoice.com).

 == Screenshots ==